mpalomer-pti/Reliance-ESCPOS-Commands/imaging.rst

 .. index:: $1D $6B - Barcode Generator

 .. py:attribute:: Barcode Generator (1) - $1D $6B m d1...dk $00
-.. py:attribute:: Barcode Generator (2) - $1D $6B m n d1...dk
+.. py:attribute:: Barcode Generator (2) - $1D $6B m n d1...dn

-       - Defines and prints a 1D barcode using the mode specified by `m`:
+       - Defines and prints a 1D barcode using the mode specified by `m`.
+This command has two forms.
+Form 1 does not take the string length `n`, but reads all bytes after `m` and before the first NUL byte (0x00) received as the string to encode.
+Form 2 of the command reads `n` bytes following `n` as the string to encode.
+The form used is determined by the value of `m` received.

+       -Form 1: 0 ≤ `m` ≤ 20

         +-------+----------------+-------------------+----------------------------+
         | m     | Barcode System | No. of Characters | Valid Characters (decimal) |